kirbydesign/designsystem/.github/CONTRIBUTING.md

 > @MadsBuchmann for details on the fontsource dependency

-### The good pull requests only uses review comments for actual review comments
+### The good pull request only uses review comments for actual review comments

 Review comments are for review comments.
 Not for explaining your code.